adsabs/export_service/README.md

     {"bibcode":["1980ApJS...44..137K","1980ApJS...44..489B"], "style":"", "format":"", sort:"date desc, bibcode, desc"}

-    where style can be: aastex, icarus, mnras, soph, aspc, apj, rhrv and format can be: 1, 2 or 3, for output formats Unicode, HTML or LaTeX respectively.
+    where style can be: aastex, icarus, mnras, soph, aspc, apsj, or aasj and format can be: 1, 2 or 3, for output formats Unicode, HTML or LaTeX respectively.

+    Note that for the three formats: aastex, aspc, and aasj there is an optinal parameter `journalmacro` which allows user to decide to keep the journal name, or instead of replacing it by macro if one is available.
+The defualt value is `1` for replace.

 ###### 5. For endpoint /custom define payload as: